xwinwin/acestep.cpp/README.md

 codes).
 Lower = more deterministic.

 **`lm_cfg_scale`** (float, default `2.0`)
 Classifier-Free Guidance scale for the LM.
-Only active in phase 2 (audio code generation) and in phase 1 when lyrics are already provided.
-When `lyrics` is empty, phase 1 always runs with `cfg=1.0` (free sampling).
+Always active in phase 2 (audio code generation).
+In phase 1, CFG is disabled whenever textual expansion is happening (lyrics generation or CoT caption enrichment).
+In practice CFG only applies to phase 1 when lyrics are provided AND `use_cot_caption=false`, i.e. the LM is filling metadata fields without any free-text generation.
 `1.0` disables CFG.

 **`lm_top_p`** (float, default `0.9`)